Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Core 2.
 Mastering Attention

-Attention is the beginning and end of the Transformer model, which serves as the foundation for current LLM models.
+Attention is the beginning and the end of the Transformer model, which serves as the foundation for current LLM models.

 The attention-model emerged in 2017, but